-Basically there are three major educational transitions when working with children:
+Basically, there are three major educational transitions when working with children:

-- 1. Transitioning from early intervention services at age 3 to preschool services.
-This includes the transition from a One Plan (also known as the IFSP) to an IEP.
-The TVI will help create a smooth transition into a preschool by continuing to provide direct instruction and consultation as well as an inservice for the new preschool providers.
-Just as the TVI wrote objectives for the One Plan, the TVI will also be available to write goals and objectives for the IEP. - Transition from preschool to Kindergarten.
-The TVI will help create a smooth transition into Kindergarten by continuing to provide direct instruction and consultation as well as an inservice for the new school teachers, including all the teachers, (classroom, PE, art, music, SLP, PT, OT and so on) working with the student.
-The TVI will continue to write goals and objectives for the IEP as needed. - 3.
+- 1. Transitioning from early intervention services at age 3 to Early Childhood Special Education Services (ECSES).
+ECSES is administered through local school districts.
+This includes the transition from a One Plan (also known as the IFSP) to an IEP or a 504 plan.
+TVI will help the team create a smooth transition into early childhood services by continuing to provide direct instruction and consultation as well as an inservice for the new preschool providers.
+Just as TVI wrote objectives for the One Plan, the TVI will also be available to write goals, objectives and accommodations for the IEP or 504 plan. - 2.
+Transition from ECSES to Kindergarten.
+The TVI will help create a smooth transition into kindergarten by continuing to provide direct instruction and consultation as well as an in-service for the new schoolteachers, including all the teachers, (classroom, PE, art, music, SLP, PT, OT and so on) working with the student.
+The TVI will continue to write goals and objectives for the IEP or 504 plan as needed. - 3.
 Transition into adulthood.
-Transition planning is required in the IEP for students by age 16.
+Transition planning is required in the IEP for students by age 16, but planning can begin at age 14.
 VABVI and the Vermont State Division for the Blind and Visually Impaired (DBVI) collaborate regarding transition services for students ages 14-22 and these services are designed to assist students with visual impairments to make a smoother transition from high school into adult life.
-There are a few transition specific programs available in Vermont that are specific to incoming grants; therefore they will not be detailed here.
+There are a few transition programs available in Vermont that are specific to incoming grants;

+therefore, they will not be detailed here.
 For more information you can contact your local TVI.
 Some of the related areas addressed in the transition programs are:

 - Employment exploration

 - Post-secondary education

-- Expanded Core Curriculum (described more in depth in Chapter 2):
+- Expanded Core Curriculum (described more in

+depth in Chapter 2): 0

-- Orientation & Mobility
+Orientation & Mobility 0

-- Socialization
+Socialization o

-- Independent Living
+Independent Living o

-- Recreation & Leisure
+Recreation & Leisure o

-- Assistive Technology
+Assistive Technology o

-- Career Education
+Career Education o Self-

-- o Self-determination
+determination

 - Dressing for success

 - Taking control of health needs

 - Community integration

 - Self-assessment and constructive criticism

 - Job skills development via summer employment opportunities

 A TVI may provide direct instruction on pre-vocational skills, independent living skills, technology, and self-advocacy skills as determined by the educational team prior to graduation.
-DBVI offers vocational counseling, coordination of services and assistance with access to programs to help secure and maintain employment.
-For more information about DBVI call 802-885-9133 www.DBVI.vermont.gov
+The State Division for the Blind and Visually Impaired (DBVI) offers vocational counseling, coordination of services and assistance with access to programs to help secure and maintain employment.
+For more information about DBVI, here is their website: www.DBVI.vermont.gov